St. John's Episcopal Church (Worthington, Ohio): History

+Burials

-The cemetery behind the church contains at least 317 burials from the community from between 1804 and 1882.
-At least 9 Revolutionary War Patriots are buried in the graveyard: Private Joel Adams of Connecticut; Private Israel Case of Connecticut; Noah Comstock; Private John Goodrich of Connecticut; Private Joseph Grier of New Jersey; Private Moses Maynard of Connecticut; Fifer Stephane Maynard of Connecticut; Private Lemuel Orton of Connecticut; Drummer Abner Pinney of Connecticut.
+The churchyard served as a burial ground for both the parish and the community until 1859 when Worthington's first municipal cemetery was opened.
+It contains over 300 documented burials between 1804 and 1882 including the earliest recorded African-American burials in Franklin County.
+The log maintained by St. John's sexton, George Griswold, between April 1825 and 1843 provides a glimpse into infant and maternal mortality, and prevalence of fatal diseases like cholera and "consumption" (tuberculosis).
+At least 11 Revolutionary War Patriots are believed to be buried in the graveyard: Private Joel Adams of Connecticut; Sergeant James Butterfield of Massachusetts; Private Israel Case of Connecticut; Noah Comstock of Connecticut; Private John Goodrich of Connecticut; Private Moses Maynard of Connecticut; Fifer Stephane Maynard of Connecticut; Private Alexander Morrison of Massachusetts; Private Lemuel Orton of Connecticut; Drummer Abner Pinney of Connecticut; Private William Thompson of Massachusetts.

 The graveyard behind St. John's Episcopal Church in Worthington, Ohio.